cdpcre/cdpcre/README.md

 - 💡 Innovative AI applications in healthcare and automotive

-Feel free to reach out for collaborations or just a tech chat!
+Feel free to reach out for a tech chat!

----

-*"Transforming complex algorithms into real-world solutions, one system at a time."* 🚀